Horytnik/FruitsRecognition/README.md

 # Fruits Recognition
-Recognition of fruits based on photos
+Recognition of fruits in live camera based on photos

-# Introduction
+# Results
 The aim of the project was to create an algorithm which can recognize fruits from live camera view.
 The result is shown in below example of four fruits.

 <img src = "https://github.com/Horytnik/FruitsRecognition/blob/master/FruitRecognitionWorkingExample.gif" />